Rose Bruford College: From early years to the present day

+Lamorbey House

+Rose Bruford College is based in and around Lamorbey House and Gardens, which are Grade II listed and sit at the heart of what was once a large country estate including farmland and woodland.
+Lamorbey House was at one point owned by the Malcolm family, known for the Malcolm Collection, now owned by the British Museum.
+The family contributed further additions to Lamorbey, including the chapel now known as Holy Trinity Lamorbey and the distinctive yellow-brick house on Burnt Oak Lane, once a schoolroom.

 The campus has since been expanded.
 Construction of several new buildings was completed in 2002.
 The college's research facilities and archives include the Stanislavski Centre and the Clive Barker Library.
 Members or former members of its faculty serve as editors and/or on the editorial boards of such performing-arts journals as New Theatre Quarterly and Performance Prompt.

-In 2014, The Stage reported that 91.6% of Rose Bruford students were from state schools.
-In the same year, Rose Bruford College scored an overall satisfaction rating of 90% in the National Student Survey.

-When the Academy of Live and Recorded Arts closed in April 2022, Rose Bruford offering a place to all ALRA's students.
+When the Academy of Live and Recorded Arts closed in April 2022, Rose Bruford offered a place to all ALRA's students.

-Alumni
+In 2026 Rose Bruford College was ranked second in London for Teaching Quality at the Whatuni Student Choice Awards and achieved a place in the Top 10 in London for University of the Year.

+The College ranks third for student satisfaction and places in the top five for entry standards across all UK specialist performing arts institutions in the Complete University Guide Performing Arts Table 2027.

+Notable alumni

 College alumnus Ray Fearon followed as the new President of the College in November 2024.
 Bernardine Evaristo, the 2019 Booker Prize winner, succeeded Richard Eyre as college president in 2021.

-Other alumni include Hayley Squires, Gary Oldman, Mathew Baynton, Tom Baker, Tom Hopper, Graham Hamilton, Edward Peel, Christopher Pizzey, Lake Bell, Rosalie Craig, Giovanna Fletcher, Hannah Walters, Stephen Graham, Nick Darke, Sam Palladio, Jessica Gunning, Kerry Godliman, Mem Fox, Marc Duret, and Peter McCamley.
+Acting alumni include Hayley Squires, Gary Oldman, Mathew Baynton, Tom Baker, Tom Hopper, Graham Hamilton, Edward Peel, Christopher Pizzey, Lake Bell, Rosalie Craig, Giovanna Fletcher, Hannah Walters, Stephen Graham, Nick Darke, Sam Palladio, Jessica Gunning, Kerry Godliman, Mem Fox, Marc Duret, Tom Read Wilson, and Lauryn Redding.